San Francisco Bay Guardian - July 5, 2000

 As much as anything else, this is a story about what happens when an ordinary citizen with great ideas but few connections tries to do business in todays San Francisco.

-For Mayor Brown’s full response, see “A Word from the Mayor,” page 18.
+For Mayor Brown’s full response, see “A Word from the Mayor,” in box above.

 Jobs for Kids